uio-bmi/immuneML/docs/source/galaxy/how_to_classify_immune_repertoires.rst

 .. figure:: ../_static/images/repertoire_classification_overview.png
   :width: 70%

-  Figure 2 - An overview of the components of the immuneML repertoire classification tool.
-ImmuneML reads in repertoire data with labels (+ and -), encodes the data, trains user-specified ML models and summarizes the performance statistics per ML method.
+  Figure 2 - An overview of the components of the immuneML repertoire classification tool. immuneML reads in repertoire data with labels (+ and -), encodes the data, trains user-specified ML models and summarizes the performance statistics per ML method.
   Encoding: different forms of encoding are shown; full sequence encoding and position dependent and invariant subsequence encoding.
   The disease-associated sequences or sub-sequences are highlighted with color.
 The different colors represent independent elements of the disease signal.